 The world, at least a fitness freak’s world, is divided into two schools of thoughts.
 Those who believe that compound workouts are the foundation and those who believe that isolation workouts are the keys to success.
 Even as each school vouches for the effectiveness of their form of workout, for a newbie, all this noise can be extremely confusing.
-So, today, I wanted to shed some light on what each form does and their corresponding advantages over the other.
+So, today, we wanted to shed some light on what each form does and their corresponding advantages over the other.

 What Are Compound and Isolation Workouts?